canonical/tdx/guest-tools/direct-boot/README.md

 The boot chain structure is important for remote attestation since it impacts the size of the event log journal.
 Indeed, each component in the boot chain generates a set of entries of the event log journal.
 The more components we have in the boot chain, the more event logs we will have and the harder is the verification of the correctness of the measurement values.

+For `direct boot`, we would like to investigate 2 ways of passing `kernel` and `initrd` to `qemu`:
+- Separately using `-kernel` and `-initrd` arguments
+- Bundled together as part of an [Unified Kernel Image](https://uapi-group.org/specifications/specs/unified_kernel_image/)

 ### Prerequisites